 Ann S. Masten

-Regents Professor of Child Development at the University of Minnesota Twin Cities, USAAbout the author:
+Regents Professor Emerita of Child Development at the University of Minnesota Twin Cities, USA

 I study risk and resilience in development with a focus on the processes leading to positive adaptation and outcomes in children and families whose lives are threatened by adversity.